tapstream/tapstream-sdk/docs/docs.md

 {% if platform != 'winphone' %}
 The Tapstream SDK can send various hardware identifiers to the Tapstream server with each event.
-Some of these hardware identifiers are collected automatically and you must opt-out if you do not wish to collect them.
+Some of these hardware identifiers are collected automatically, and you must opt-out if you do not wish to collect them.
 Others are opt-in, and must be collected by you and provided explicitly to the SDK.

 To control which hardware identifiers are attached to events, you may modify the config object that you instantiated the SDK with.

 Here's an example:
 {% endif %}

 {% if platform == 'android' %}